 How can I get better at spiritual discernment?

-Spiritual discernment is using biblical understanding and God's wisdom to differentiate between what is godly, what is ungodly, and what may be neutral, while also determining how any existing circumstances may affect that determination.
+Spiritual discernment is using biblical understanding and God's wisdom to differentiate if something is godly, ungodly, and what may be neutral.
+Discernment also helps us examine how any existing circumstances may affect how we answer those questions.
 In a sense, discernment is a sort of "spiritual reasoning" that is guided by the Holy Spirit.

 Spiritual truth is not always immediately evident to everyone in the room.
 While speaking to His disciples about the Pharisees, Jesus said, "To you it has been given to know the secrets of the kingdom of heaven, but to them it has not been given" (Matthew 13:11).
 As believers, we have access to God's wisdom, and we would be wise to use it!